assemblyline/buildpack_deps/README.md

 ### Suported Langage Stacks
 * Ruby

-### Trusted Build
+### Automated Build
-`assemblyline/buildpack_deps`
+This image is built automaticly on docker hub.

+`docker pull assemblyline/buildpack_deps`

 ### Update Schedule
-The trusted build is regularly tested to ensure no package updates are avalible from Ubuntu and automaticly rebuilt as required
+The image is tested for package updates once an hour and rebuilt if required.